abapPM/abapPM-Types/README.md

 TYPES BEGIN OF ty_manifest_abbreviated

 "!
 Full packument (as fetched from registry)
 "!
-Some fields are hoisted from latest version to root TYPES BEGIN OF ty_packument
+Some fields are hoisted from the latest version to the root TYPES BEGIN OF ty_packument

 "!
 Supported Engines